Security-Onion-Solutions/securityonion-docs/kibana.rst

 Authentication
 --------------
-If prompted for username/password, simply enter your normal Sguil/Squert/Kibana username/password.
+If prompted for username and password, simply enter your normal Sguil/Squert/Kibana username and password.

 Configuration
 -------------